Highlights

 Benefits of gRPC

-gRPC offers many benefits for developers who want to create cloud-native applications that communicate efficiently and reliably across different environments.
+There are many gRPC benefits for developers who want to create cloud-native applications that communicate efficiently and reliably across different environments.
 Some of these benefits are:

 - High performance: gRPC uses HTTP/2 as the transport layer, which enables faster data transfer, lower latency, better resource utilization, and bidirectional communication.
 It also uses Protocol Buffers as the default serialization format, which reduces message size and improves serialization speed.